 The food eventually started to arrived but the service was so very slow.

-Crushed avocado on toast with portobello mushroom and a sprinkling of mixed seeds.
+The dish was ‘crushed avocado on toast with portobello mushroom and a sprinkling of mixed seeds.’
 It was served with a side of saucy fiery beans and a peri peri drizzle on the side.
 Personally I would’ve liked an egg to tie it together but that wasn’t an option.

 If I’m honest, the food was a bit disappointing.
-The “saucy fiery beans” were bland and cold and avocado on toast is pretty bland too.
+The “saucy fiery beans” were bland and cold and the avocado on toast was pretty bland too.
+They could’ve easily added some lemon and chilli to it.
 I just wasn’t impressed.

 As I said before, there were no drinks served and I had to make do with my glass of water.
 As a caffeine junkie, I could only think about where I was going next to get my caffeine fix.